 Do you require a Bush-fire hazard assessment?
-Molino Stuart is a Corporate Member of the Fire Protection Authority and our bushfire specialist Stephen Cotter is accredited to BPAD 3, which is the highest level of accreditation under the BPAD scheme, so you can be confident that any information we provided regarding bush-fire assessments will be of the highest professional standard.
+Molino Stewart is a Corporate Member of the Fire Protection Authority, so you can be confident that any information we provided regarding bush-fire assessments will be of the highest professional standard.

-Call Molino Stuart to discuss your BAL circumstances and needs 02 9354 0300
+Call Molino Stewart to discuss your BAL circumstances and needs 02 9354 0300

 What is a Bush Fire Hazard Assessment?